 Campbell's College: A brief history

 Campbell's College was founded by Alan Campbell in 1991.
 The first lecture was held in Guernsey in the boardroom of a leading bank.
-Since then Campbell's College has expanded and now has students around the world.
+Since then we have expanded and now have students around the world.
 Initially our courses were developed in conjunction with our first students and we continue to monitor quality and incorporate new ideas into our training methods.
 Our courses have evolved over the years to incorporate new technology and learning styles to meet the needs of today's busy professional.
+This is an ongoing process!

 In 2017 we first introduced our Moodle for the online course material and in 2018 we added more interactive features and a course for the Foundation Programme.
 In 2019 we added a course for the new Level 4 Certificate in Corporate Governance.
 2020, year of the lockdown saw the introduction of live Zoom lectures and an active Facebook Group for student support and socialising.